ropaolle/artdatabanken/README.md

 ## TODO

-- [ ] Firestore qouta hits the limit of 50k reads per day.
+- [ ] ?
-  - App init: load from local storage + d/l all new/changed items from Firebase.
-  - Use local state like `Zustand` that is synced to locale storage.
 - PRODUCTION
   - [ ] Deploy (not sure to where/what) and delete unused code and console.log statements.
   - [ ] Protect files and db with [Firebase rules](https://firebase.google.com/docs/firestore/security/get-started).
 - NICE TO HAVE
   - [ ] CSS styling of the Datalists.
   - [ ] Visa en toast när: bild laddats upp/raderats och när art skapats/uppdaterats/raderats.
-  - [ ] cache datalists
 - DONE
+  - [x] Firestore qouta hits the limit of 50k reads per day.
+Use bundles to cache old data.
   - [x] Remove react-use and replace with Zustand.
   - [x] Header on all printed pages
   - [x] Sidnummer printed pages